nuspell/nuspell/README.md

 # Testing

-Testing Hunspell (see tests in tests/ subdirectory):
+Testing Nuspell (see tests in tests/ subdirectory):

     make check